StackShareStackShare

 In summary, Kibana is an open-source, tightly integrated solution with Elasticsearch, providing extensive monitoring and visualization capabilities.
 It is well-suited for log and time-series data analysis.
 New Relic, on the other hand, offers a broader scope of monitoring, integrated alerting mechanisms, and simplified deployment and scalability as a cloud-based solution.

-Advice on Kibana and New Relic
+Advice on New Relic, Kibana

 We are looking for a centralised monitoring solution for our application deployed on Amazon EKS.
 We would like to monitor using metrics from Kubernetes, AWS services (NeptuneDB, AWS Elastic Load Balancing (ELB), Amazon EBS, Amazon S3, etc) and application microservice's custom metrics.